-The growth of betting exchanges such as BetBTC (review) (UK punters must use a VPN) and Fairlay (review) as a trading platform has brought about betting software programs that can be used to place bets through sportsbook’s APIs (Application Program Interface).
+The growth of betting exchanges such as 1xBit (review, bettors in must use a VPN) and BetBTC (review) as a trading platform has brought about betting software programs that can be used to place bets through sportsbook’s APIs (Application Program Interface).
 This type of software is also referred to as “bots” as in robots.
 These are computer programs designed to help with your betting.

 Why use betting software